 Ph.D.
 Botany, University of Cape Town

 Dr. Kruger is the Director of Curriculum for OTS and is based in Skukuza, Kruger National Park.
-His primary interests lie in functional ecology and how species response to disturbance.
+His primary interests lie in functional ecology and how species respond to disturbance.
 His interests lie specifically on the demography of woody plants in a variety of SA biomes, the bottlenecks imposed in each system, and which traits are critical in overcoming these.
 During his Ph.D., Dr. Kruger focused on the importance of re-sprouting in South African coastal forests, fynbos and savannas.
 His current work is focused on the impact that elephants and fire have on savannas and how resilient plants and communities might be in response to this disturbance.
 Allied to this is work on the impact of the loss of vegetation complexity on resident faunal communities.
 A large portion of Dr. Kruger’s private consulting work has been in the field of conservation, in particular conservation planning.
 This work has included surveys of natural habitats (biodiversity surveys), identifying the threats (development, habitat transformation, alien vegetation/faunal invasives), and the setting of conservation targets.
 This work has provided him with the opportunity to become more actively involved in conservation, whilst still engaging on a theoretical level.

 Born into a family of biologists and humanitarians, Dr. Kruger has followed his passion for both by running field based, experiential learning programs in and around South Africa.
 Given the challenges facing education institutions (lack of resources, limited access to the field) and the barriers to education many students face, he sees our goal as OTS to be the dismantling of these obstacles.